Soft Skills Office Productivity

 Emily Hunt

 Emily is a creative copywriter, content strategist, voice actor, and language enthusiast.
-She currently directs brand communications for Norwegian AI tech start-up Memory remotely from the UK.
+She has experience directing brand communications for Norwegian AI tech start-up Memory remotely from the UK.